-North Dakota sanctioned a Court of Appeals in 1987 to alleviate some of the caseload on the Supreme Court.
+ND sanctioned a Court of Appeals in 1987 to alleviate some of the caseload on the Supreme Court.
 Cases are assigned to the Court of Appeals from the Supreme Court.
 The court uses a panel of three judges to sit and review cases, and they serve one-year terms.
 Only retired Supreme Court justices and attorneys can sit on the Court of Appeals.

 North Dakota allows access to court records, but they are limited to specific types such as petty misdemeanor cases, civil actions, criminal offenses, traffic violations, family issues, and probate cases.
 Most cases in Municipal Courts will show up in an online court search.
-However, no expunged, juvenile or sealed records will show in a court records search for North Dakota.
+However, no expunged, juvenile or sealed records will show in a court records search for the state.
 The federal government has laws pertaining to public court records and children’s names, home addresses, banking information, tax IDs, social security numbers and other private or sensitive information.
 Therefore, things like that will be redacted from the files before they are made public.

 North Dakota has a section on the judicial branch website where patrons can find some types of forms for cases like small claims, divorce, juvenile delinquency, mental health issues and probate cases, civil actions and other common legal proceedings.
 Many of these are specific to the problem-solving courts and self-represented type litigation such as small claims.
-Additionally, North Dakota’s judicial branch website has a section for e-filing.
+Additionally, ND judicial branch website has a section for e-filing.
 They have instructions on how to use the e-filing portal and additional guides and information on requirements and technical aspects.
 They also have a feature where patrons can pay tickets and fines online.